Ernest2026/admin-dashboard/README.md

 ## About the project

-This is a capstone team project from Side Hustle Internship.
+This is a capstone team project(Group 44) from Side Hustle Internship cohort 5.

 ## Expected features